Cow/Animal Health Management

 Natural therapies and homeopathics

 ARMM have been reading and publishing articles about the practices of overseas raw milk dairies since the start of 2015.
 We have seen many examples and testimonies about farmers who have successfully incorporated alternative natural therapies for a wide variety of animal ailments.
 We make no recommendations in this section but we do want to show that others have been able to get great results.
-The animals in many international RDM systems tend to be very healthy and disease-resistant because they are 100% pasture-raised on grass and hay.
+The animals in many international RDM systems tend to be very healthy and disease-resistant because many are 100% pasture-raised on grass and hay.
 Some natural therapies seem to be capable of making a big difference for these animals.

 Farming Secrets is an Australian website that sells a DVD titled Homoeopath Saves Farmers Time & Money Spent On Animals.
 Ron and Bev Smith's farm in South Gippsland is the result of over 20 years of careful observation and tuning in to the needs of their animals and their soil.
 According to the page they are "early adoptees of natural practices, they are a shining example for fellow farmers of how to farm healthily, naturally, simply, profitably and happily".